 When Victoria died less than 4 years later at the age of 81, the entire country, the whole mighty British Empire was shaken.
 Victoria was not just a Monarch; she was a living symbol of an entire era.
 A lot of people were born, lived and died during her reign.
 She managed to turn the scandal-marred House of Hanover into a family based on morality and traditional values, one that ordinary British people could identify with.

 Her funeral was held on February 2, after two days of lying-in-state: tens of thousands of silent and grieving people lined the streets once again, to pay their final respects to one of the most remarkable women in British History.

 London was adorned in purple and white, in compliance with Victoria’s wishes, who always disliked black funerals.
 Even the nature joined the grieving people: when Victoria was laid to rest beside Prince Albert in Frogmore Mausoleum, it began to snow.
 Many cities across the globe showed similar marks of respect.
 Flags in the United States were lowered to half-staff by the orders of President McKinley – a tribute never before offered to a foreign Monarch: Edward VII repaid the honour when the President was assassinated later that year.

 Victoria’s reign, the Victorian period, was the time of arguably the greatest military, political, scientific and industrial progress for Britain.
 The Queen steered Britain through numerous wars, calamities, triumphs and great achievements and saw Britain become the foremost global power and the vastest Empire in history – one on which the Sun never set.Filed under British Royals, Historical Royals

-Tagged Anniversary, Biography, Queen Victoria, Reign.
+Tagged Anniversary, Biography, Queen Victoria of the United Kingdom, Reign.